MaryAngelique/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+    React JS makes simpler in terms of handling dynamic data for faster response time.
+React's purpose is to be fast, scalable and simple.
 1. Describe component state.
+    A JS object used by React to represent information about the component's current state
 1. Describe props.
+    Global Variable or Object
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+    Anything that affects something outside the scope of the current function that's executed.